YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 This proposal refers to "[Character Sets](https://www.iana.org/assignments/character-sets/character-sets.xhtml)" published by IANA because CF APIs do so.
 However, as mentioned above, CF APIs are sometimes out of step with the times.
-Hence we need to tune up to some extent:
+Therefore, we need to adjust it to some extent:

 ![Graph of Encodings ↔︎ Names](./NNNN-String-Encoding-Names_Mapping.svg)
 *The graph of `String.Encoding`-Name conversions*